RyanLiut/ryanliu_homepage/docs/README.md

 ## News

+- [May 2025] One revised paper has been submitted into ARR May.

+- [April 2025] I have attended NAACL 2025 virtually with one poster paper.

+- [April 2025] I have organized a discussion group on distributional semantics.

+- [March 2025] I reviewed several papers of ACL 2025 (ARR Feb.)

 - [March 2025] I have arrived in Rome, working with Sapienza NLP.
 Let's have a cup if you are also here!

 - [March 2025] A thesis proposal in NAACL SRW 2025 was rejected again.
 Similar problems of a lack of experiments.
 Anyway, I thank the anonymous reviewers for the constructive feedback.